Do I Need a Hair Clipper for my Springer?

 - Corded: 14

-Andis UltraEdge Super 2-Speed Clipper is considered as the best dog clipper for Spaniels (English Springer and Cocker) due to its superb features.
+Andis UltraEdge Super 2-Speed Clipper is considered as the best dog clipper for English Springer Spaniels due to its superb features.
 A maintenance-free device without greasing of parts that gives a smooth finishing on your dog’s coat.
 It has 2 speed-setting options: Normal speed of 25% for regular cutting needs and Super 2-Speed of 40% for heavy coats.

-- A heavy-duty motor that is suitable for the thick coats like Spaniel’s
+- A heavy-duty motor that is suitable for the thick coat like Spaniel’s

 - No more extreme-noise while functioning